-2.3 Regional Municipality of Peel Official Plan (2008)
+2.3 Regional Municipality of Peel Official Plan (2018)

-The Peel Region Official Plan (ROP) contains policies aimed at protecting, maintaining, and restoring a Greenlands System consisting of "Core Areas", "Natural Areas and Corridors (NAC's)", and "Potential Natural Areas and Corridors (PNAC's)".
+The Peel Region Official Plan (ROP) identifies a Greenlands System consisting of Core Areas, Natural Areas and Corridors (NAC's), and Potential Natural Areas and Corridors (PNAC's) and includes policies aimed at protecting, maintaining, and restoring this system.

 Key elements of the Region's Greenlands System include the following:

-- Areas of Natural and Scientific Interest (ANSI);
+- Areas of Natural and Scientific Interest;

 - Environmentally Sensitive or Significant Areas (ESA);

 - Escarpment Natural Areas;

 - Escarpment Protection Areas;

 - Fish and wildlife habitat;

 - Habitats of threatened and endangered species;

 - Wetlands;

 - Woodlands;

 - Valley and stream corridors;

 - Shorelines;

 - Natural lakes;

 - Natural corridors;

 - Groundwater recharge and discharge areas;

 - Open space portions of the Parkway Belt West Plan; and

 - Other natural features and functional areas.

-The above key elements are to be interpreted, identified and protected in accordance with the policies of the ROP.
+The various components of the Regional Greenlands System are to be interpreted, identified and protected in accordance with ROP policies.